Man wearing UNC shirt tried to follow female student into dorm, NC State police say

-RALEIGH (WTVD) -- NC State University police are investigating after a female student claims a man tried to follow her into her room.
+RALEIGH (WTVD) -- NC State University police are investigating after a female student reported that a man tried to follow her into her room.

 The incident happened around 4 p.m. on Sunday.